jbloomlab/EnvMutationalShiftsPaper/paper/figures/shifts_on_structure/README.md

     run {script_name}

+## Results

 ## To do

+* Eye check the RSA values on the structure

+* Make sure that there aren't any shifted sites that occur within the six-helix bundle

+* Edit the README in the repo to explain how the 5VN3 structure was curated.

 * Analyze clusters.
 Is there any structural significance?
 E.g., what about the cluster of residues at the trimer apex of `5VN3`?
 Could sites be involved in co-receptor interface, or the conformational change induced by receptor binding?